 Remember: All drugs, including the misuse of prescribed medication, can pose serious health risks, up to and including possible death.

-Ecstasy is a very popular nightclub and party drug.
-It comes as small white, brown, pink or yellow tablets/capsules that are swallowed.
+Ecstasy is a popular nightclub and party drug.
+It comes as small white, brown, pink, blue, red, green or yellow tablets that are swallowed.
 In Ireland, it’s normally sold as tablets with logos or designs printed on the surface of the pill.
 With Ecstasy there’s always a risk that other drugs or chemicals have been mixed into the tablet.

 What happens when you take Ecstasy?

 - It causes a calming effect with a warm friendly feeling towards others, giving it the name of "the love drug".
 Users generally feel less inhibited and experience everything more intensely.